Latest in International Share Trading

 To be considered within the Canstar International Share Trading Star Ratings, the provider must:

-The price score is based on 100 hypothetical trades in each market considered and accounts for any ongoing fees and brokerage costs.
+The price score is based on 100 hypothetical trades in the US and accounts for any ongoing fees, brokerage costs and foreign exchange costs.

 The price score is worth 50% of the final rating.

-The feature score accounts for the remaining 50% of the total score and takes into consideration a number of features from eight different categories:
+The feature score accounts for the remaining 50% of the total score and takes into consideration a number of features from seven different categories:

 Products are ranked based on the total score received for each profile.
 Stars are then awarded based on the distribution of the scores with the objective to award the top 5-10% of products with a 5-Star rating.